awsdocs/amazon-ecs-developer-guide/doc_source/CWE_IAM_role.md

 }
 ```

 If your scheduled tasks require the use of the task execution role or a task role override, then you must add `iam:PassRole` permissions for each task execution role or task role override to the CloudWatch IAM role\.
-For more information about task execution role, see [Amazon ECS Task Execution IAM Role](task_execution_IAM_role.md)\.
+For more information about the task execution role, see [Amazon ECS Task Execution IAM Role](task_execution_IAM_role.md)\.

 **Note**
 Specify the full ARN of your task execution role or task role override\.